Alfo-code/OrderSummaryComponent/README.md

-# Frontend Mentor - OrderSummaryComponent
+# Frontend Mentor - Order Summary Component

 This is a solution to the [Order summary component challenge](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).